yarastu/yarastu/en/_posts/2023-05-07-darker-colors-thinner.md

 #### Darker clothing slims the body

 Clothing has a similar effect.
 Dark colors visually make people appear a few kilograms lighter.[^dct-8438770][^dct-9241513] The effect is enhanced if there is a dark background behind the person.

+#### Black and red colors are attractive

+In the study, 6 dress colors — black, gray, white, red, green, and blue — black and red enhanced body attractiveness.
+The same colors, along with blue, added a slimming effect.
+Conversely, green and gray had the opposite effect. [^dct-103338]

 #### Brighter clothing attracts attention